Malagasy Proverb: All who live under the sky are woven together like one big mat.

 The race was on to get to Boabab Avenue or Alley before the sun went down.
 We made it!
-The 260m tree lined road between Morondava and Belon’i Tsiribihina was stunning and you can appreciate why the Boabab trees, known locally as renala (mother of the forest) are world famous.
+The 260m tree-lined roads between Morondava and Belon’i Tsiribihina were stunning and you can appreciate why the Boabab trees, known locally as renala (mother of the forest) are world-famous.

 Located 400km from South Africa on the coast of the Mozambique Channel you will find the Kirindy Private Reserve.
 It is roughly 50 km from Morondava, north of Baobab Avenue.